0xbadasya/ai-assistant-bot/README.md

 ## 💬 About this project

-I originally built this bot for myself — to simplify daily planning, task management, and quickly interact with GPT in Telegram.
-It makes my workflow way easier, and I’ve decided to share it as open-source so anyone can use it, improve it, or turn it into something even better.

 The bot is currently designed for **a single user** and isn't yet deployed to a public server — it runs locally.
 There’s no external API for task storage, but the **PostgreSQL schema is clean and production-ready** (see the Prisma migration files).